twbs/bootstrap/site/content/docs/4.3/getting-started/theming.md

 {{< highlight scss >}}
 $theme-colors: (
   "primary": $primary,
-  "danger": $danger
+  "danger": $danger,
+  ...
 );
 {{< /highlight >}}

 #### Add to map

-To add a new color to `$theme-colors`, add the new key and value:
+To add a new color to `$theme-colors`, add the new key and value.
+Keep in mind not to remove the existing colors:

 {{< highlight scss >}}
+$my-custom-color: #ffoodd;

+// Make sure to define `$primary`, `$secondary`, ect.. first
 $theme-colors: (
+  "primary":      $primary,
+  "secondary":    $secondary,
+  "success":      $success,
+  "info":         $info,
+  "warning":      $warning,
+  "danger":       $danger,
+  "light":        $light,
+  "dark":         $dark,
-  "custom-color": #900
+  "custom-color": $my-custom-color,
 );
 {{< /highlight >}}

 #### Remove from map

-To remove colors from `$theme-colors`, or any other map, use `map-remove`.
-Be aware you must insert it between our requirements and options:
+From Bootstrap 5, this is simplified quite a lot, just remove the redundant items from the Sass map:

 {{< highlight scss >}}
-// Required
-@import "../node_modules/bootstrap/scss/functions";
-@import "../node_modules/bootstrap/scss/variables";
-@import "../node_modules/bootstrap/scss/mixins";

-$theme-colors: map-remove($theme-colors, "info", "light", "dark");

-// Optional
-@import "../node_modules/bootstrap/scss/root";
-@import "../node_modules/bootstrap/scss/reboot";
-@import "../node_modules/bootstrap/scss/type";
-...
+// Make sure to define `$primary`, `$secondary`, ect.. first
+$theme-colors: (
+  "primary":      $primary,
+  "secondary":    $secondary,
+  "success":      $success,
+  "warning":      $warning,
+  "danger":       $danger,
+);
 {{< /highlight >}}

 #### Required keys